git03-Nguyen/Novels-Collector-BE/README.md

 - **Vietnamese name:** Website Tổng hợp và đọc tiểu thuyết trực tuyến
 - **Front-end:** React
 - **Back-end:** ASP.NET Core
-- **Database:** MongoDB?
+- **Database:** MongoDB

 ### 4. Installation guide:
-To get the project up and running, follow these steps:
+To get the project up and running for the first time, follow these steps:
 1. **Build the solution:**\
 	Navigate to the root directory of the project and run the following command to build the solution:
 	```bash